iagoslc/ZipfsLaw_Quadrilatero_Ferrifero/README.md

-$x_{min} = 4 $
+X_min = 4

     Figure 4 and 5: Left (Figure 4) - Kolmogorov-Smirnov’s distance for the known deposits of Quadrilátero Ferrífero.
 	The minimum of the function (dashed vertical blue line) stands at rank 8 (or x_min=35.08).
 	Right (Figure 5a)- Kolmogorov-Smirnov’s distance for the known deposits aggregated with Zipf’s estimated deposits until a) the smallest deposit (Itabira; 0.71 t)

     Observation -  Figure 5b to 0.01 t takes a couple hours to run, therefore we decide not to include in this notebook, however if you would like to run change the value of variable ct in this cell to 0.01.)